devlato/async-wait-until/README.md

 $ npm install --save async-wait-until
 ```

-It ships with a [UMD](https://github.com/umdjs/umd) bundle by default (which works well as-is on Node.js and web browsers), but bundles for other module systems are also available in the package's `dist/` folder.
+It ships with an [UMD](https://github.com/umdjs/umd) bundle by default (which works well as-is on Node.js and web browsers), but bundles for other module systems are also available in the package's `dist/` folder.

 ```ts
 import { waitUntil } from 'async-wait-until';